Philipp Fechteler

 conference P. Fechteler and P. Eisert @ ICIP 2010

-Accelerated Video Encoding Using Render Context Information, Proceedings of the 17th International Conference on Image Processing, Hong Kong, China, 26th - 29th September 2010, pp. 2033-2036.
+Accelerated Video Encoding Using Render Context Information, Proceedings of the 17th IEEE International Conference on Image Processing, Hong Kong, China, 26th - 29th September 2010, pp. 2033-2036.

 [Bibtex] [PDF]